AyushSaxena01/snake_ladder/README.md

 2. Enter players' names. 'player-1' has the first turn by default.
 3. enter p1/p2 when promped.

-# Design and domain requirements.
+# Description and flow of the game.

 1. We start the game.